-Detect Google cloaking and website cloaking techniques online.
-Check for User-Agent, IP-based, Referrer, and JavaScript cloaking methods used by websites.
+Detect Google cloaking and website cloaking techniques.
+Check for User-Agent, IP-based, Referrer, and JavaScript cloaking methods.

 Love this free tool?
 Share it with your network!